Where to stay in Seward, Alaska: our complete guide

 Sea Treasures Inn

-Another comfortable motel in the centre of Seward!
+This is another comfortable motel in the center of Seward!
 It’s just a short walk to the Resurrection Bay boardwalk.
-As you can see, the strength of this establishment is its location.
+As you can see, one of the property’s main strengths is its location.
 You’ll have easy access to all the amenities while enjoying a tranquil setting (perfect for relaxing).
 What’s more, the rooms are very comfortable and have a private bathroom.
-As for the communal areas, you can enjoy a fully equipped communal kitchen.
-As a bonus, there’s also a terrace with a barbecue (a really nice way to enjoy the evenings).
+As for the shared areas, you can enjoy a fully equipped shared kitchen.
+As a bonus, there’s also a terrace with a barbecue (a pleasant way to enjoy the evenings).
 Sea Treasures Inn is a great option if you’re looking for budget accommodation!

 Sauerdough Lodging

-Sauerdough Lodging offers a range of studios and apartments in the centre of Seward.
-You’ll be right in the historic centre, close to cafes and restaurants.
+Sauerdough Lodging offers a range of studios and apartments in the center of Seward.
+You’ll be right in the historic center, close to cafés and restaurants.
 Each apartment has a kitchen, bathroom and dining area.
-The size and number of travellers they can accommodate (from 2 to 7 people) is the real difference between the studios.
+The main differences between the studios are their size and capacity (from two to seven guests) is the real difference between the studios.
 The studios are ideal for families or groups of friends.
 With free parking and simple but comfortable studios, this is a great choice for those who want to explore Seward in peace and quiet.

 Halibut House Unit 4

-Halibut House Unit 4 is a charming apartment, ideal for a comfortable stay close to the city centre.
-It’s a 19m² apartment, perfect for a couple!
-All the facilities are modern: bathroom, kitchenette with fridge and microwave (so you can easily prepare your meals or picnic when you’re away for the day).
-A little extra: an outdoor area with a barbecue is a really nice way to make the most of sunny days.
+Halibut House Unit 4 is a charming apartment, ideal for a comfortable stay close to the city center.
+It’s a 19 m² apartment, perfect for a couple!
+The apartment includes modern facilities: bathroom, kitchenette with fridge and microwave (so you can easily prepare your meals or picnic when you’re away for the day).
+A little extra: an outdoor area with a barbecue is a pleasant way to make the most of sunny days.

-The best campsites in Seward: Immerse yourself in nature
+The best campgrounds in Seward: immerse yourself in nature

-I couldn’t do a complete guide to accommodation in Seward without mentioning a few campsites.
+I couldn’t do a complete guide to accommodation in Seward without mentioning a few campgrounds.
 In my opinion, Seward really is the ideal destination for camping.
-Mélanie, the kids and I spent 4 days in our motorhome enjoying some beautiful spots.
-We have some really good memories!
+Mélanie, the kids and I spent four days in our campervan enjoying some beautiful spots.
+We still have wonderful memories of it.
 We were really cut off from the world and it felt good!
-A word of warning: due to the winter climate, the campsites in the area are closed from early October to mid-April.
+A word of warning: due to the winter climate, the campgrounds in the area are closed from early October to mid-April.

-This campsite lives up to its name.
-The location is simply sublime, on the edge of Resurrection Bay.
+This campground lives up to its name.
+The location is simply sublime, along the shores of Resurrection Bay.
 Imagine starting your day surrounded by this incredible scenery.
 And that’s not all!
-Many travelers have seen otters on the beach or eagles in the trees around their campsite from what I’ve heard.
+Many travelers have seen otters on the beach or eagles in the trees around the campground.
 As you can imagine, this is a very popular campsite, so you may have to wait a while for showers and other facilities.

 Alice Campground

 Alice Campground offers a location that’s nothing short of stunning, between the mountains and the sea!
-To put it in perspective, it’s close to the port of Seward.
+For reference, it’s close to the port of Seward.
 This comes in handy if you’re planning a fishing trip or cruise.
 It’s also easy to spot the local wildlife.
-This campground offers sites for vehicles and tents, an important piece of information when planning your stay!
+This campground offers sites for vehicles and tents, which is useful to know when planning your stay!
 In short, this campground is a beautiful and convenient place to enjoy Seward and the surrounding area.

 Seward KOA Journey

 Located on the Resurrection River, Seward KOA Journey is considered one of the best campgrounds in Seward.
 The facilities and services are of a high standard: the showers are clean and modern.
-It’s fair to say that at this campground you’ll be comfortable.
-It also offers a wide variety of pitches and even accommodation: you can book small, simple and comfortable cabins or opt for a pitch for a motorhome, pick-up, tents… It’s fair to say that the choice is yours.
+The campground offers a comfortable stay.
+It also offers a wide variety of sites and even accommodation: you can book small, simple and comfortable cabins or opt for a pitch for a campervan, pickup, tents… There is therefore a wide range of options.
 What’s more, a host is on hand to welcome you and help you if you need anything.
 They also run a small shop stocked with all the essentials.
 If you’re looking for a campsite with good facilities, this is the place to be!

 Harborside Campground

-This unusual campsite offers a beautiful location with panoramic views of the Kenai Mountains and the Resurrection River!
-To tell you the truth, this campsite is very basic in terms of services and facilities.
+This simple campground offers a beautiful location with panoramic views of the Kenai Mountains and the Resurrection River!
+To be honest, this campsite is very basic in terms of services and facilities.
 There are no hosts on site.
-If you’re more of an adventurer and you’re looking for a simple way to immerse yourself in nature, this is the campsite for you!
+If you prefer a more adventurous experience and you’re looking for a simple way to immerse yourself in nature, this is the campsite for you!

 Exit Glacier Campground

-If you’re looking for a peaceful getaway during your holiday, this is the campsite for you!
-The views are simply stunning and spectacular.
-Just a quick note: this campsite has 12 pitches.
-I know that’s not a lot, but at the same time the pitches are well spaced out and give you a really intimate setting in the middle of nature.
+If you’re looking for a peaceful getaway during your vacation, this is the campsite for you!
+The views are simply spectacular.
+Just a quick note: this campsite has 12 sites.
+I know that’s not a lot, but at the same time the sites are well spaced out and give you a really intimate setting in the middle of nature.
 In my opinion, this campsite offers a more immersive experience!
 In the middle of Alaska, you feel like you’re all alone in the world.
 Personally, that’s the kind of place I like!
 For those who like to plan their trip from A to Z, unfortunately it’s not possible to book a pitch at this campsite.
-First come, first served!
-But I would advise you not to go at the last minute and try to get there a bit early (not at the end of the day).
+Sites are available on a first-come, first-served basis.
+But I would therefore recommend arriving early and try to get there a bit early (not at the end of the day).

 As I said, the town of Seward is ideal for camping and getting out into nature.
-For more information on these and other campgrounds, have a look at their website.
+For more information on these and other campgrounds, take a look at their website.

-That’s it, I’ve covered all the accommodation in Seward.
+That brings us to the end of this guide to accommodation in Seward.
 Now you know all about where to stay in Seward.
-Whether you’re more of an adventurer, a nature lover or just like to stay comfortable, you’ll be spoilt for choice!
+Whether you’re more of an adventurer, a nature lover or just like to stay comfortable, you’ll have plenty of options!
 If you go all the way to Seward, I highly recommend a trip to the Kenai Fjords.
-As I said before, without exaggerating, it was really one of the most beautiful trips I’ve ever done in my life, just unforgettable!
+As I said before, without exaggerating, it was really one of the most beautiful excursions I’ve ever taken, just unforgettable!

-One last advice: book your accommodation well in advance!
-Especially in high season, availability goes fast.
+One final piece of advice: book your accommodation well in advance!
+Especially in high season, availability fills up quickly.

 Written by Sylvain PONS